HISTORY OF ST. MARY, MOTHER OF GOD

 Under the leadership of Father Slawomir Podsiedlik, St. Mary Parish added numerous new ministries and organizations: The Women’s Club, a Rosary Ministry, the St. Anne Food Pantry, the Respect Life Ministry, an Outreach Ministry and a Thrift Shop.
 These services were initiated to directly minister to the needy families of the general public.
 Parishioners volunteer their time and energy to staff these various services.

 In 2014, St. Mary celebrated the 100th Anniversary of its founding.
 A number of previous pastors and Bishop Estevez concelebrated a special Mass on this occasion.
 Following the Mass, a banquet was held at nearby Halifax Plantation to commemorate our 100-year history.

-We welcome Father Slawek as he becomes acquainted with our activities and who looks forward to leading us as pastor and guide.
+Now, in 2020 we welcome Father Rafal Mazurowski as he becomes acquainted with our activities and who looks forward to leading us as pastor and guide.
 We thank the Lord for his presence among us and wish him many years of happy and fruitful service here in Korona.